Dr Mirela Ivanova

 My research interests fall into two main tenets.

-My first monograph, currently in preparation, Inventing Slavonic: Cultures of Writing between Rome and Constantinople, explores the earliest texts concerned with the invention of the Slavonic alphabet.
+In the middle ages, my research explores written culture, multilingualism and cultural transmission across languages and political contexts.
+I am concerned with how meaning is locally created, and how medieval actors used textual production to seek to bring about changes in their socio-political circumstances.
+My first monograph, Inventing Slavonic: Cultures of Writing between Rome and Constantinople (Oxford University Press, 2024), explored the earliest texts concerned with the invention of the Slavonic alphabet.
 It analyses how the alphabet continued to be contested and re-invented the first century after its invention (ca.860-950), and how the changing context of its use in turn affected ideas about writing, script-creation and conversion more broadly.

 Publications